-If you care how many people use LinkedIn for work, ‘tis but the work of a moment to find the answer on Google.
-Or do a mental review of 10 friends.
-In which case I am sure the answer will be 80%, or as close as makes no difference.
+If you want to know how many people use LinkedIn for work, all you have to do is Google it or do a mental review of 10 friends to find the answer.
+In which case I am sure the answer will be at least 80%.
 We have seen a veritable torrent of surveys asking people if they use LinkedIn, Twitter, and Facebook for several years now.
 We don’t need to augment the flood.

 7. Don’t ask them what they think

-One of the weaknesses of surveys is that they are records of what people think is going on.
-Even if you ask folks something as concrete as how many customer complaints they had last month, you can only reasonably expect an estimate – no one is going to rummage through the files to find an exact number for your survey.
+One of the weaknesses of surveys is they reflect what people think is happening rather than what’s actually going on.
+Even if you ask respondents something concrete like how many customer complaints they had last month, you can only expect an estimate.
+No one is going to rummage through the files to find an exact number for your survey.
 That’s OK so long as you recognize that’s what you’re getting.
 But you will exacerbate this problem if you ask people what they think about something for which they have little or no data, such as how important social media will be next year.
 It’s cheaper and just as informative to ask your kids.

 8. Don’t ask self-serving questions

-My pet peeve in this department is questions that ask people which way their budget is trending and whether they will outsource more next year.
-These questions are staples of companies that sell technology or augment clients’ staffs with their consultants.
-Recent examples; “CIOs at midmarket and large companies in Europe and the U.S. will spend 4.5 percent more on IT products and services this year,” and “The expected future state of all business functions will show an increase in outsourcing.”
+One of my pet peeves is survey questions that ask people which way their budget is trending and whether they will outsource more next year.
+These questions are staples of companies that sell technology or augment clients’ staff with their consultants.
+Recent examples: “CIOs at midmarket and large companies in Europe and the U.S. will spend 4.5 percent more on IT products and services this year,” and “The expected future state of all business functions will show an increase in outsourcing.”
 Vendors ask these questions to support their own budgeting processes.
-In addition they’ll flaunt the results in their reports if the numbers show an upward trend, both to please their own investors and make clients feel like laggards if they don’t spend more.
+In addition, they’ll flaunt the results in their reports if the numbers show an upward trend, both to please their own investors and make clients feel like laggards if they don’t spend more.
 I once heard a CIO say that these kinds of findings have an aroma he calls “vendor stink.”

 9. Don’t rely on the data alone

-A commentary based entirely on survey data makes pretty dry reading.
-That’s because about the best that a survey can do is tell you what is going on.
-It can tell you that consulting firms are cutting back on their social media spending, but it can’t tell you why.
-For that you have to pick a few respondents who did cut back and ask them.
-You might also support your discovery of a reversing trend with historical data and for that, if you don’t have a five-year history of doing the same survey, you might need secondary research.
-Combining all three – the survey, interviews, and some public data, you could pull together a pretty good story.
-Don’t cop out of the story and substitute a fad-ish infographic.
-Dull data doesn’t suddenly become interesting because a graphic designer got all creative with it.
-Check out this fine example if you don’t believe me.
+A report filled with paragraph after paragraph of survey data makes for dry reading.
+That’s because a survey can only tell you what is happening, such as whether consulting firms are cutting back on their social media spending, but it can’t tell you why.
+For that answer, you need to pick a few respondents who did cut back and ask them.
+You can also support this discovery of social media cutbacks with historical data by conducting secondary research if you don’t have a five-year history of doing the same survey.
+By combining all three – the survey, interviews, and some public data – you could pull together a pretty good story.
+Don’t cop out by substituting valuable insight with infographics.
+Dull data doesn’t suddenly become interesting because a graphic designer got creative.
+Check out this example if you don’t believe me.

 10. Don’t give up ownership

-Maybe you’d like to run a survey but you don’t have the resources so you’re thinking of engaging a third party to do it for you.
-There are several who can but who will insist on “co-branding” the report: CFO Magazine and EIU are two.
-But as Chris Koch of SAP said in an interview he did with us earlier this year, “The problem with that is that it only builds credibility for CFO or EIU.
-It creates goodwill . . . but not demand-generation because it’s not your survey, it’s the EIU’s; it’s not your thinking, it’s theirs.”
-Instead of a company that’s going to plaster its own name on your survey, use a panel research company such as ResearchNow or SSI that can take your survey design, build and field the survey, and return the results for you to analyze and report on.
+If you don’t have the resources to conduct a survey, you’re probably thinking of engaging a third party to do it for you.
+Many of those third parties will insist on “co-branding” the report, such as CFO Magazine and the EIU.
+But as Chris Koch of SAP said in a recent interview, “The problem with that is it only builds credibility for CFO or EIU.
+It creates goodwill but not demand-generation because it’s not your survey, it’s the EIU’s; it’s not your thinking, it’s theirs.”
+Instead of hiring a company that’s going to plaster its own name on your survey, use a panel research company such as ResearchNow or SSI that can take your survey design, build and field the survey, and return the results for you to analyze and report on.
 Their name need not appear on the report.
 Nor ours if you work with us.
 Thought leadership should make you look good, not your paid help.